SimonHarte/SpartanGrid/Documentation.md

 ### The "Spartan Way"

-Our recommended way and to implement a responsive grid in your project is to create reusable layouts, it reduces output CSS to only what is actually needed.
+Our recommended way to implement a responsive grid in your project is to create reusable layouts, it reduces output CSS to only what is actually needed.
 There are two mixins which will help you create responsive layouts.

 ```scss